Is Mountain Dew Bad For You? (You’d Never Think It Was This Bad)

 What is the pH level of Mountain Dew drinks?

-In the same report, it confirms that the consumption of acidic beverages contributes to an erosive oral milieu.
+The same report confirms that the consumption of acidic beverages contributes to an erosive oral milieu.
 It is also mentioned that pH is the critical determinate of a beverage’s erosive potential.

 Carbonated beverages and chronic kidney disease

-A study has linked consumption of carbonated beverage with diabetes, hypertension and kidney stones, all risk factors for chronic kidney disease.
-Considering that Mountain Dew drink is also very high in sugar (46g per serving size of 12 fl oz), the chances of these chronic diseases occurring is very high.
+A study has linked consumption of carbonated beverages with diabetes, hypertension, and kidney stones, all risk factors for chronic kidney disease.
+Considering that Mountain Dew drink is also very high in sugar (46g per serving size of 12 fl oz), the chances of these chronic diseases occurring are very high.